The Strong publishes and co-publishes books that illuminate its collecting and interpretative activities and advance the study of play.

 The Handbook of the Study of Play

 The Handbook of the Study of Play brings together diverse thinkers across academic disciplines to explore the vital role of play in human development.
-The two-volume set is published by The Strong and Rowman & Littlefield Publishers and coedited by The Strong’s Scott Eberle, vice president for play studies; James Johnson, professor of education at Pennsylvania State University; Thomas Henricks, professor at Elon University; and David Kuschner, associate professor emeritus at the University of Cincinnati.
+The two-volume set is published by The Strong and Rowman & Littlefield Publishers and coedited by The Strong’s Scott Eberle, former vice president for play studies; James Johnson, professor of education at Pennsylvania State University; Thomas Henricks, professor at Elon University; and David Kuschner, associate professor emeritus at the University of Cincinnati.

 The Handbook of the Study of Play tackles important questions about educational policy, literacy, fitness, the role of play in brain development, spontaneity and pleasure, well-being and happiness, fairness, and the fuller realization of the self.
-It also describes how different professions incorporate findings from play theory and research in applied settings.
-It is available for purchase at online through Rowman & Littlefield and other retailers.
+It also describes how different professions incorporate findings from play theory and research into applied settings.
+It is available for purchase online through Rowman & Littlefield and other retailers.

 Read a review of The Handbook of the Study of Play published in the Fall 2015 issue of the American Journal of Play.